Upham, Hampshire

-The village

 There is a small post office and a local primary school.
 The village is divided into two parts: Upham, centred on the church to the north, and Lower Upham, centred on the post office and main road.
-There are two pubs, the Brushmakers Arms and the Alma Inn.
-Other features include a village pond.
+There are two pubs, the Brushmakers Arms and the Alma Inn, named after the Battle of Alma.
+Other features include a village pond, New Millennium Village Hall and a small private airfield that is the home of Solent Flight flying school.

+History

+There are marginal remains of a late Roman period villa in nearby Little Woodcotte, found in 1849.

-The country house The Holt, a Grade II-listed building, was the longtime seat of the Shendley-Leavett family, and the home of John Alfred Leavett-Shendley, DL, High Sheriff of Hampshire in 1985-1986 who married Alison Yvonne Cecil, daughter of Hon.
-Yvonne Cornwallis and Royal Navy Commander Henry Mitford Amherst Cecil, O.B.E., who served as a Navy Commander in both World Wars.
-It was also the home of Sir Robert Calder, a naval officer in the Napoleonic Wars, who died there in 1815.
+The Holt is a grade II listed country house which was the seat of the Shendley-Leavett family.
+John Alfred Leavett-Shendley, High Sheriff of Hampshire in 1985-1986, married Alison Yvonne Cecil, daughter of Yvonne Cornwallis and Henry Mitford Amherst Cecil, who served as a Royal Navy commander in both World Wars.
+It was also the home of Robert Calder, a naval officer in the Napoleonic Wars, who died there in 1815.
 Calder is buried in the local churchyard.

-There are marginal remains of a Late Roman period Villa in nearby Little Woodcotte, found in 1849.